-- They must respect the decisions of the authorities: host person(s), cabin leader, camp week/activity director, ministries director, administrator, presidente.
+- They must respect the decisions of the authorities: host person(s), cabin leader, camp week/activity leader, ministry director and coordinator, administrator, presidente, etc.

-- They are expected to join the staff devo every morning at the chapel along with the cabin leaders and staff.
+- They are expected to join the staff devo every morning at the chapel along with the staff.

-- They will spend one night, before or after the camp week, with a family from one of the communities we work with.
+- They will spend one night, before or after the camp week, with a family from one of the communities we work with (optional).

 - They should listen carefully to the advice and plans that the official host has to say.

 - The team should not be bigger than 15 people, including the leaders.

 - People should bring their own bug spray, bug net, towels, sunscreen, hats, sheets and clothes for camp.
 Temperatures will be from 26 to 40 degrees.

 - Leaders should also prepare, in advance, to have daily devo time with their team alone.
 Usually the team will have this time during campers chapel time.

 - The team should get together to know each other and have some training on the language, Ecuadorian culture and the mission trip’s purpose before coming.
 (For new teams join our camp activities, the Ministries Director will provide the contact of a trusted and experienced person to provide guidance and support on the issues to address on trainings, cultural awareness, etc., before coming.)

 - Team members should communicate to the hosting person(s) about allergies or any kind of health problem or challenge any person on the team has.